antonio-ra/academic-kickstart/content/event/IISA-HTAi 072024/index.md

 Click on the **Slides** button above to view the presentation slides.
 {{% /callout %}}

-I recently had the privilege of participating in a webinar organised by the [https://www.intindstat.org/](International Indian Statistical Association) and [Health Technology Assessment International](https://htai.org/).
+I recently had the privilege of participating in a webinar organised by the [International Indian Statistical Association](https://www.intindstat.org/) and [Health Technology Assessment International](https://htai.org/).
 I talked about the pivotal role of statisticians in health technology assessment and market access globally, a very timely topic!
 I was joined by Jani Mueller (HTAi) and Abhirup Dutta Majumdar (PharmaQuant).